akkadotnet/akka.net/docs/community/contributing/api-changes-compatibility.md

 ---

 # Making Public API Changes

-Akka.NET follows the [semantic versioning methodology](http://semver.org/), and as such the most important convention we have to be mindful of is accurately communicating to our users whether or not Akka.NET is compatible with previous versions of the API.
+Akka.NET follows the [practical semantic versioning methodology](https://aaronstannard.com/oss-semver/), and as such the most important convention we have to be mindful of is accurately communicating to our users whether or not Akka.NET is compatible with previous versions of the API.

+Here is what that entails:

+* Not all `public` types are part of the "public API" - some public types that are marked with the `InternalApi` attribute or live inside an `.Internal` namespace, for instance, might be public for reasons that have to do with extensibility or completeness but they are not part of the supported public API.
+We may make breaking changes on those APIs even between revision releases because they're explicitly advertised as not for public use.
+* Everything else that is `public`, including components that can be loaded via reflection, is generally considered to be part of the public API.

 As such, we have automated procedures designed to ensure that accidental breaking / incompatible changes to the Akka.NET public API can't sail through the pull request process without some human acknowledgement first.